AgentSmithers/mcp-csharp-sdk-client/README.md

-This is a sample c# MCP client for use with the x64Dbg MCP Server.
+This is a sample C# MCP client designed for use with the x64Dbg MCP Server.

-To use import the environment variables or hardcode the values into
+To get started, either import the necessary environment variables or hardcode the values directly into the following lines:

+Line 564 (QuickstartClient\Program.cs):
-Ln.
-564 (QuickstartClient\Program.cs) - string?
+string?
 GeminiAIKey = Environment.GetEnvironmentVariable("GeminiAIKey");

+Line 565 (QuickstartClient\Program.cs):
-Ln.
-565 (QuickstartClient\Program.cs)- string?
+string?
 MCPServerIP = Environment.GetEnvironmentVariable("MCPServerIP");

-Once completed, Update the prompt to use your intended usecase (Also located in Program.cs), then start.
+After setting the values, update the prompt to reflect your intended use case (also located in Program.cs), then run the application.

+While running, your AI model will automatically begin executing tasks.
+You may hold Shift to interrupt its next action and manually type commands if needed.

-The client is expected to connect to the MCP Server and will start issuing commands to begin its debug process within X64DBG
+The client is expected to connect to the MCP Server and will begin issuing commands to start the debugging process within x64Dbg.